 How to Make Healthy Tomato Soup

-Add 2 x 28 oz each cans of low sodium diced tomatoes, tomato sauce or combine both.
+- Add tomatoes.
+Stir in your low sodium diced tomatoes, tomato sauce or combine both.

-Then add 1 tbsp balsamic vinegar, 1 tsp salt and ground black pepper to taste.
-Simmer for 3 minutes or until hot or just warmed through.
+- Then add balsamic vinegar, salt, and ground black pepper to taste.
+Simmer for 3 minutes until hot or just warmed through.